 The thrill of the chase on horseback had many fellas putting up their hand to help with musters.

-We have since refined our beef cattle herd to Angus beef cattle.
+We have since refined our beef cattle herd to Angus cattle.

-Of particular importance to our enterprise now is herd improvement through the genetic details available for bulls and their progeny.
+Of particular importance to our enterprise now is herd improvement through the genetic data available for stud bulls and their progeny.

 Prime Angus are turned off Mundoo Island Station destined for the Japanese dinner plate, feedlots and local markets.